 Whatever lenses you decide to pack, it is important to choose the right ones for the job.
 See our favorite lenses for couples portraits here!

 6. Be a Director, Not a Photographer

 After mastering your technical skills and posing elements, focus on communication with and directing clients to create beautiful, natural couples portraits in any situation, regardless of time constraints or other limitations.
 The more time you take to get to know your couple and understand where they’re coming from, the more likely it is that you’ll be able to make them forget that they are standing in front of your camera.

-You can find additional information on how to light, pose, and capture the couples session in Photographing the Couple, a comprehensive course in our Wedding Workshop series that covers everything you need to know about how to capture incredible wedding-day imagery, including how to create flattering couples’ portraits using creative angles as well as unique compositions and lighting techniques!
+You can find additional information on how to light, pose, and capture couples portraits in Photographing the Couple, a comprehensive course in our Wedding Workshop Training System that covers everything you need to know about how to capture incredible wedding-day imagery, including how to create flattering couples portraits using creative angles as well as unique compositions and lighting techniques!
 Check out this course in the SLR Lounge Store or stream it as an SLR Lounge Premium Subscriber.

 Let us guide you in your photography journey with the best photography education and resources.
 Browse our complete, comprehensive solutions below and take the next step in your photography.